btmorr/leifdb/README.md

   ./leifdb
 ```

-(keep track of which window is which, since you'll need to figure out what the ports are for the one that becomes the leader, but you generally can't control which one it will be)

-The output will have a *lot* of chatter (unless you change the log level in the `init` function in "main.go"), but should reach a steady state where one of the nodes is the leader.
+The output will have quite a bit of chatter (unless you raise the log level in the `init` function in "main.go"), but should reach a steady state where one of the nodes is the leader.
 The leader node will be logging a stream of messages like:

 ```
 2020-06-04T07:40:16-04:00 DBG Number needed for append: 2